About the Kyoto Prize

 1. The Kyoto Prize is an international award to honour those who have contributed significantly to the scientific, cultural, and spiritual betterment of humankind.
 The Prize is presented annually in each of the following three categories: Advanced Technology, Basic Sciences, and Arts and Philosophy.

 2. Laureates shall in principle be individuals (one person per category).
 However, in special cases a single Prize may be shared among more than one person.
 Selection is made without regard to nationality, race, gender, age, or religion.
-Each laureate is presented with a diploma, a 20K gold Kyoto Prize medal, and prize money of 50 million yen per category.
+Each laureate is presented with a diploma, a Kyoto Prize medal, and prize money of 100 million yen per category.

 3. Each Kyoto Prize category comprises four fields.
 The specific fields to be awarded in a given year are determined each year.